joric/arduino-bitcoin-miner/README.md

 * At 150 hashes a second per Arduino, mining one dollar a day would need 10 billion Arduinos.
 * Pro Micro consumes 200 mA, 10 billion will need 2 gigawatts, slightly more than Dr. Brown needed for a time machine.
 * With an average price $0.2 per kWh the 2 gigawatt rig will cost you about $10M a day (minus one dollar).
+* If you want to save on electricity and mine on a single AVR chip, 1 BTC will theoretically take about 280 billion years.

 ## Emulator